 Delivering great service requires collaboration between various departments.
 Enterprise Service Management (ESM).
 When you adopt an ESM approach, you force yourself to look at your services from your customer’s point of view.
 They want a good service experience, regardless of which team(s) are delivering it.
 When they want to report a broken phone, why should they have to guess whether they need to contact the IT or Facility department for this?

 ESM is a driver to improve collaboration across teams.
-But what else can you do break down the silos in your organization?
+But what else can you do to break down the silos in your organization?
 Here are 6 in-depth articles to help you on your way.

 ITSM.tools: an ESM blog series by Stephen Mann

 If you want to learn the basics of ESM, there’s no better place to start than Stephen Mann’s blogs on his website ITSM.tools.
-Always a voice of a reason amidst the sometimes overhyped world of ITSM, Stephen clearly explains what ESM is and why it is relevant to you.
+Always a voice of reason amidst the sometimes overhyped world of ITSM, Stephen clearly explains what ESM is and why it is relevant to you.
 A selection of Stephen Mann’s blogs:

 - Enterprise Service Management – Not Just About ITSM Processes